Honolulu Museum of Art: History

-Anna Rice Cooke (1853–1934), daughter of New England missionaries and founder of the Honolulu Museum of Art, in her dedication statement at the opening of the museum on April 8, 1927, said:
+Anna Rice Cooke, a daughter of New England missionaries and the Honolulu Museum of Art's founder, said in her dedication statement at the museum's opening on April 8, 1927:

-That our children of many nationalities and races, born far from the centers of art, may receive an intimation of their own cultural legacy and wake to the ideals embodied in the arts of their neighbors ... that Hawaiians, Americans, Chinese, Japanese, Koreans, Filipinos, Northern Europeans and all other people living here, contacting through the channel of art those deep intuitions common to all, may perceive a foundation on which a new culture, enriched by the old strains may be built in the islands.
+That our children of many nationalities and races, born far from the centers of art, may receive an intimation of their own cultural legacy and wake to the ideals embodied in the arts of their neighbors ... that Hawaiians, Americans, Chinese, Japanese, Koreans, Filipinos, Northern Europeans and all other people living here, contacting through the channel of art those deep intuitions common to all, may perceive a foundation on which a new culture enriched by the old strains may be built in the islands.

 Courtyard at the Honolulu Museum of Art.
 Photograph from the National Gallery of Art Library.

 Passageway at the Honolulu Museum of Art.
 Photograph from the National Gallery of Art Library.

 Gallery at the Honolulu Museum of Art.
 Photograph from the National Gallery of Art Library.

 Born on Oʻahu in 1853, Cooke grew up on Kauaʻi island in a home that appreciated the arts.
 In 1874, she married Charles Montague Cooke, and the two eventually settled in Honolulu.
 In 1882, they built a home on Beretania Street, across from Thomas Square.
 As Cooke's career prospered, they gathered their private art collection.
 First were "parlor pieces" for their home.
 She frequented the shop of furniture maker Yeun Kwock Fong Inn, who often had ceramics and textile pieces sent from his brother in China.

 The Cookes' art collection outgrew their home and the homes of their children.
 In 1920, she and her daughter Alice (Mrs. Phillip Spalding), her daughter-in-law Dagmar (Mrs. Richard Cooke), and Catharine E. B. Cox (Mrs. Isaac Cox), an art and drama teacher, began to catalogue and research the collection with the intent to display the items in a museum.
 With little formal training, these women obtained a charter for the museum from the Territory of Hawaii in 1922 while continuing to catalogue the collection.
 Cooke wanted a museum that reflected Hawaiʻi's multicultural makeup.
-Not bound by the traditional western idea of art museums, she also wanted to showcase the island's climate in an open and airy environment, using courtyards that interconnect the galleries.
+Not bound by the traditional Western idea of art museums, she also wanted to showcase the island's climate in an open and airy environment, using courtyards that interconnect the galleries.